tanvir-ahmed-m4/com0com/ReadMe.txt

 FAQs & HOWTOs
 =============

+Q. Is it possible to install or uninstall com0com silently (with no user intervention and no user interface)?
+A. Yes, it's possible with /S option, for example:

+     setup.exe /S
+     "%ProgramFiles%\com0com\uninstall.exe" /S

+   You can specify the installation directory with /D option, for example:

+     setup.exe /S /D=C:\Program Files\com0com

+   NOTE: Silent installation of com0com will not install any port pairs.

 Q. Is it possible to change the names CNCA0 and CNCB0 to COM2 and COM3?
 A. Yes, it's possible.
 To change the names: